adamdelancey/ms3-tips/README.md

 * Landing Page
     - Filter icons to see the different categories of Tips that are on offer - Eat, Drink, In, Out, Stay, and then an option for All to see all options.
-These are labelled with large icons to continue with the modern style and the filters allow the user to see only the tips that they want to see.
+These are labelled with large icons to continue with the modern style and the filters allow the user to see only the Tips that they want to see.
     - Search bar - similarly, in order to improve user experience, there is a search bar that searches for either the name or description of the Tip, in order for the user to find the desired Tip sooner.
 There is also then the option to 'reset' the page for if the user wants to return to seeing all the options.